티스토리 뷰

 – The solution:

-Once you know $\lambda$, you find $x$ by solving
+Once you know λ, you find x by solving

 Corner detection: the math